-City of Lincoln Council has today completed the legal paperwork with Nottingham City Council to preserve Lincoln’s art and artefacts, which includes the famous Usher Collection.
+City of Lincoln Council has today completed the legal paperwork with Lincoln City Council to preserve Lincoln’s art and artefacts, which includes the famous Usher Collection.

 The move has been made following unsuccessful negotiations with Lincolnshire County Council over the future storage of such material.